JSorrell99/Project-2-Senator-Wages/README.md

 # Minimum wage freeze: Senators prosper, minimum wage workers struggle

 ## Project Aim
 This project aimed to analyze and visualize the growing disparity between U.S. Senators' salaries and the federal minimum wage over the past century.
-We sought to highlight the economic inequalities and spark discussion about fair compensation in America.
+I sought to highlight the economic inequalities and spark discussion about fair compensation in America.

 ## Key Findings
 - U.S. Senators currently earn more than 11 times the annual income of a full-time minimum wage worker.